camunda/camunda/qa/cleanup-performance-tests/README.md

 ## Execute query performance tests

 Prerequisites:
-* A PostgresSQL database is running
 * A Camunda Engine is running.
 Ideally with a lot of data to put a lot of stress on the cleanup
 * An Elasticsearch instance is running.
 * The tests are correctly configured in the [properties file](./src/test/resources/static-cleanup-test.properties) to be able to connect to the Elasticsearch and the engine.